-terri Imagine you are Yima.
-What would you say when Ahura Mazda told you such a ble winter was coming?
+Imagine you are Yima.
+What would you say when Ahura Mazda told you such a terrible winter was coming?

 Draw or paint a picture of the world before the winter of destruction comes.

-Draw or paint a picture of the world after the winter comes. of th You and your friends have a special assignment.
-Together, find out about some ne animals and plants that used to live on the earth but in the last fifty years have ome extinct.
+Draw or paint a picture of the world after the winter comes.

+☐ You and your friends have a special assignment.
+Together, find out about some of the animals and plants that used to live on the earth but in the last fifty years have become extinct.
 Write down the names of five of them.

-Now find out about five animals or plants that almost became extinct but didn't ause people did something to protect them.
-Talk about what those people did. about what you and your friends can do to keep all the living things of the earth e.
+Now find out about five animals or plants that almost became extinct but didn't because people did something to protect them.
+Talk about what those people did.
+Talk about what you and your friends can do to keep all the living things of the earth alive.

-CHAPTER FIFTY
+Chapter Fifty